wizeline/wize-docs/development/git-contributing-guidelines.md

 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

-To achieve this workflow when writing a commit message, avoid using the `message` flag for the `git` command and use the `commit` method alone to open up our default text editor.
+To achieve this workflow when writing a commit message, avoid using the `message` flag for the `git` command and use the `commit` method alone to open up your default text editor.

 **Incorrect use**